cyberark/secretless-broker/docs/_posts/2018-09-21-configuration-with-custom-resources.md

 # The Default Method - Configuration By File

-The default method for configuring your Secretless Broker is to provide it with a `secretless.yml` file that specifies the Service Authenticators that Secretless Broker should be running.
+The default method for configuring your Secretless Broker is to provide it with a `secretless.yml` file that specifies the Service Connectors that Secretless Broker should be running.
 Your `secretless.yml` might look something like:

 ```
 version: "2"
 services:
-  my_webapp_authenticator:
+  my_webapp_connector:
     protocol: http
     listenOn: tcp://0.0.0.0:8080
     credentials: